Investing in Rural America

-The GROW AMERICA Act provides $10 billion over four years for targeted investments in the Nation’s transportation system that will improve the movement of freight.
-This $10 billion will only be made available for transportation projects that clearly contribute to improving freight transportation.
+The GROW AMERICA Act provides $18 billion over six years for targeted investments in the Nation’s transportation system that will improve the movement of freight.
+This $18 billion will only be made available for transportation projects that clearly contribute to improving freight transportation.

 TIGER GRANT PROGRAM

-The Transportation Investment Generating Economic Recovery (TIGER) discretionary grant program will be expanded in the GROW AMERICA Act to include $5 billion in funding for TIGER grants over four years, and requires at least 20 percent of grant funds be awarded to projects in rural areas.
+The Transportation Investment Generating Economic Recovery (TIGER) discretionary grant program will be expanded in the GROW AMERICA Act to include $7.5 billion in funding for TIGER grants over six years, and requires at least 20 percent of grant funds be awarded to projects in rural areas.

 The GROW AMERICA Act makes this competitive grant program permanent, building on past successes that have allowed the Department to support innovative multimodal projects that have been difficult to address through traditional funding programs.

 - The TIGER program often funds rural projects that would otherwise not receive funding.
-In the first five rounds of the TIGER program, DOT has awarded nearly $650 million of TIGER grants for 100 projects in rural communities across nearly every State.
+In the first six rounds of the TIGER program, DOT has awarded over $790 million of TIGER grants for 117 projects in rural communities across nearly every State.
 For example, in the first five years of its existence, the TIGER program has funded: